 - Child psychiatry elective

-- We seek to support residents’ wellness through both structural and educational efforts.
-Our longitudinal curriculum includes:
+We seek to support residents’ wellness through both structural and educational efforts.
+Our longitudinal curriculum and resources include:

 - Fireside Chats